Comment box allows users to write and preview comments.

 Additional toolbar items can be added based on context.
 They appear at the beginning of the toolbar separated with a divider.

-The input is used to write the comment.
+A textarea is used to write the comment.
 While typing it will automatically resize to fit the content until a certain max height is reached.
-The input can also be manually resized by dragging the handle in the bottom right corner.
+The textarea can also be manually resized by dragging the handle in the bottom right corner.

 The default and minimum height is

 100px.
-For cases where users typically add a lot of content, like issues or pull request descriptions, the input can be configured to have an increased initial height:
+For cases where users typically add a lot of content, like issues or pull request descriptions, the textarea can be configured to have an increased initial height:

 A flash alert is used to inform users about an event related to the comment box.
 Events include but are not limited to error or warning messages, uploading state or successful actions.
 The flash alert is shown undertneath the comment box.